-- 1. have completed any other forms relevant to your application - 2. upload a completed copy of this form when referring your application using MyDAS2 - provide all supporting information required on the form at the time of lodgement this information will assist SARA in undertaking its FastTrack5 assessment.
+- 1. have completed any other forms relevant to your application - 2. upload a completed copy of this form when referring your application using MyDAS2 - 3. provide all supporting information required on the form at the time of lodgement this information will assist SARA in undertaking its FastTrack5 assessment.

-All terms used in this form have the meaning given in the Act or the regulation.
+Where not defined, all terms have the meaning given in the Act or the regulation.